-Whether we’re fans of electronic or a creators or it, we all want to find the most efficient way to keep abreast with artists and our favorite music.
+Whether we’re fans of electronic or creators of it, we all want to find the most efficient way to keep abreast with artists and our favorite music.
 Sure, social media has come a long way in making it easy to stay updated with what’s going on, but the plethora of social media platforms that exist for different reasons can spread you thin in your search for the latest news as a fan, and for sharing it as an artist.
 Thank goodness for JustGo Music!
 It’s a unique social tool that’s impressed us with it’s efficiency and ease of use when it comes to connecting with both artists and fans.
 I was given the chance to talk with JustGo CEO and co-founder, Justin Golshir, and took the opportunity to pick his brain about his website and what he and his team are aiming for with it.

 Hi Justin!
 For those who have never heard of JustGo, could you define what it is exactly, and tell us what it’s intended function is?